U.S. flag

 Establishing the Diagnosis

-The diagnosis of sitosterolemia is established in a proband with greatly increased plant sterol concentrations in plasma and/or by identification of biallelic pathogenic (or likely pathogenic) variants one or both of the genes listed in Table 1.
+The diagnosis of sitosterolemia is established in a proband with greatly increased plant sterol concentrations in plasma and/or by identification of biallelic pathogenic (or likely pathogenic) variants in one or both of the genes listed in Table 1.

 Measurement of plasma plant sterol concentrations.
 Individuals with sitosterolemia have greatly increased plant sterol concentrations (especially sitosterol, campesterol, and stigmasterol) in plasma.
 Shellfish sterols can also be elevated.